mynameispathak/mynameispathak/README.md

 ### Hi there, I'm Aniket Pathak - aka [mynameispathak][website] 👋

-## I'm a Software Developer, and YT Creater!
+## I'm a Software Developer specializing in DevOps and Backend Engineering!
-- 🔭 I’m currently working on Backend Web Development, Deep Learning Projects and DSA.
+- 🔭 I’m currently working on DevOps, Backend Development, Deep Learning Projects and DSA.
 - 🌱 I’m currently learning everything 🤣
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with developers
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2023 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to read Novels and solve Rubik's Cube

 ### Connect with me: